National Preservation Partners Network

 Lunch at Tindley Temple

-Lunch Speaker: Betsy Ivey, Director of the Philadelphia Fund for Black Sacred Places will share how Partners for Sacred Places and Preservation Alliance of Greater Philadelphia developed this ground-breaking program and the insights gained for future programs with Black churches.
+Lunch Speaker: Betsy Ivey, Director of the Philadelphia Fund for Black Sacred Places will share how Partners for Sacred Places and Preservation Alliance for Greater Philadelphia developed this ground-breaking program and the insights gained for future programs with Black churches.

 2:00 p.m. – 3:00 p.m.